LucasMartinCalderon/Hedgehog/backend/rollups/cartesi/README.md

 ## Running

-To start the application, execute the following command:
+To start the application, execute the following command (please note that it should be on a different terminal running):

 ```shell
 docker compose up